PHOENIXcenter/pi-PrimeNovo/README.md

 > **⚠️ WARNING**
 >
-> We have noticed that many users experience **lower peptide accuracy** when using PrimeNovo.
+> We have noticed that some users experience **lower peptide accuracy** when using PrimeNovo.
 In most cases, this happens because **PMC is enabled inappropriately**.
 >
 > When `PMC_enable=True`, PMC forces the decoded peptide mass to fall strictly within:
 >